clockworksspheres/wNp/src/docs/osNotes/macosNotes/setUpForBuilding.md

 pyenv global 3.12.12. # to set that version as the user system specific version of python
 ```

-you may will need to restart your shell for this version of python to be recognized.
+you may need to restart your shell for this version of python to be recognized.

 ## Useful software to consider installing